erdii/enhancements/enhancements/E-0001-secret-handling.md

   - allowing a specified `Secret` source object to be synced to multiple specified namespace/name combinations
   - implementing status reporting so that it can be used as a building block in automations - for example:
     - PKO phases waiting for successful synchronization
-    - PKO probes reflecting degraded workload health when a synced secret vanishes or during out-of-sync times after a source secret has been changed and the resynchronization hasn't happened yet
+    - (Optional - feasibility unverified) PKO probes reflecting degraded workload health when a synced secret vanishes or during out-of-sync times after a source secret has been changed and the resynchronization hasn't happened yet
   - usage can either happen
     - freely (without using PKO's other API functionalities), maybe solving other problems of users not taken into further consideration in this proposal other than thinking about the performance implications on PKO and the apiserver this might have
     - within packages with an additional guardrail (dubbed `secret-sync-fence`):
-      - By default, PKO checks that a `SecretSync` object that is templated by a package in the templating phase references one of the secrets specified in the `(Cluster)Package` object controlling the `(Cluster)ObjectSet` about to be created or updated to avoid accidentally syncing the wrong secrets
+      - By default, PKO checks that a `SecretSync` object that is templated by a package in the templating phase references one of the secrets specified in the `(Cluster)Package` object controlling the `(Cluster)ObjectDeployment` about to be created or updated to avoid accidentally syncing the wrong secrets
       - This mechanism should have an opt-out hatch if one has good reasons to include specific `SecretSync` objects with hardcoded sources.
       - This mechanism will probably turn out to be validatable at packaging- AND run-time.
-Validating at packaging-time would left-shift surfacing of guardrail violations and safe a lot of iteration time!
+Validating at packaging-time would left-shift surfacing of guardrail violations and save a lot of iteration time!
       - Important: this guardrail cannot be used for defensive security against malicious packagers because it would be easy to put an evil SecretSync object into a wrapper object like an OpenShift `Template` (or another `Package`), as PKO cannot possibly understand and correctly detect and unpack all possible forms of a "trojan horse" object.
-        - personal recommendation from Josh: implement validation of sigstore signatures on package images.
+        - personal recommendation from Josh: If you want to be sure about the authenticity of a package image, implement validation of sigstore signatures on package images.

 - The PackageManifest API has to be changed so that `Secret` references can be specified and aliased.
 References specify:
   - an alias name to be used with newly introduced resolving functions in the package templates
   - when package is installable cluster-scoped: a namespaced name of the source secret
   - when package is installable namespace-scoped: a name of the source secret which is expected in the Package's target namespace
-  - ~if the reference is optional or not (TODO: clarify implications - probably better off to start without optional secrets and introduce them later when needed.
+  - ~if the reference is optional or not (`TODO`: clarify implications - probably better off to start without optional secrets and introduce them later when needed.
 Big point: how to handle optionality without polling for secret's to appear?
-When to check for existence of secrets?)~
+The package reconciler doesn't declaratively re-template the ObjectDeployment except, when .spec.image changes)~

 - The `(Cluster)Package` API has to be changed to
   - allow the specification of an `ImagePullSecret` for pulling the package image itself from a private registry.